gawsalya/Tasty_Truck_Treats/README.md

 Can be used in analysing sales in different industries.
 The automation setup can be useful in sending breakdown reports to executives.

 ### Folders
+ _please use the folders in this order as you will need to run pipeline prior to using dashboard and reports_
 - pipeline -- this contains the scripts needed to run a pipeline from downloading to uploading to postgres
 - dashboard -- scripts to create graphs representing data in the database using streamlit
 - reports -- scripts to generate HTML string that will be displayed in emails as revenue reports.